401(k) Recordkeeper: What They Do And What To Look For

 - Fund Companies: These are companies that manage investments but also have a side recordkeeping business.
 Some of the largest recordkeepers in the country primarily provide investment management services.
 These include: Fidelity, Vanguard, TIAA, MassMutual, and Schwab.

 - Payroll Companies: While their payroll platform is their bread-and-butter, payroll companies will sometimes add on a 401(k) product to build on their value proposition.
-The 401(k) that’s offered by payroll companies will either be fully outsourced to different company and simply available on their platform or partially taken care of in-house with elements of the work outsourced to third-parties.
-Some payroll companies that have a 401(k) product on their platform include: ADP, Paychex, and Gusto.
+The 401(k) that’s offered by payroll companies will either be fully outsourced to a different company and simply available on their platform or partially taken care of in-house with elements of the work outsourced to third-parties.
+Some payroll companies that have a 401(k) product on their platform include ADP, Paychex, and Gusto.

 - Insurance Companies: Kind of in the same boat as the fund companies, insurance companies sell their insurance products, investment products, and will also have a business segment that provides 401(k) recordkeeping services.
 These recordkeepers also make up some of the largest platforms in the country, including: Empower (a subsidiary of Great-West Annuity & Life Insurance), Voya (both an investment and insurance company), John Hancock, and Prudential.

 - Independent Recordkeeper: This company doesn’t sell funds, doesn’t sell insurance products, and doesn’t have additional payroll products.
 They are all in on supporting the backend of retirement plan administration work.
 These are the companies that hold deep 401(k) and retirement plan recordkeeping expertise, since this is all they do.
 But they’re typically paired with another 401(k) platform or service provider since independent recordkeepers aren’t exactly known for their frontend customer experience.